 Over the years I’ve collected tons of links that have helped better myself as a developer.
-The links below represent what I feel to be a collection every web developer should have as either a starting point or for reference.
+The listed links represent what I feel to be a collection every web developer should have as either a starting point or for reference.

 Obviously this list will be updated as I get more links that I find valuable.
 If you are instead interested in seeing all of my links, they are publicly available on my delicious link feed, which can be found here.

 - Amazon AWS HMAC Signed Request Using PHP – “The Amazon® Product Advertising API can be used to access Amazon’s data for advertising purpose.
 By August 15, 2009, all calls to the API must be signed to authenticate the request.
 I have written a simple function in PHP that lets you make authenticated requests with only a few lines of code.”

 - 50 Extremely Useful PHP Tools - Smashing Magazine’s list of PHP Tools.
 Great list.

 - Internationalization in PHP 5.3 – “PHP 5.3 has been recently released and one of the new features in core is the internationalization extension.
 It allows you to support a multitude of languages and local formats much easier than before, without having to learn all the tiny the details of local formats and rules.”

 - A New Direction for Web Applications - Great read for getting you caught up with what the rest of the world is starting to do with the web ;)